Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Donors and charities expressed remarkably similar needs: both value transparency and impact visibility, but are cautious about overwhelming the other side with excessive communication.

-There is a wide interest in impact updates from charities, but donors don't want to put in additional effort to request updates or to become "that donor" who bothers stretched-thin charities.
+Donors don't want to put in additional effort to request updates or to become "that donor" who bothers stretched-thin charities.

 Recommendation: